Reservoir

 Field Descriptions

-Name of reservoir at which connection is specified.
+- RES_NAME: Name of the reservoir at which the connection is specified.

-Number identifying the node at which connection is specified.
+- NODE: Number identifying the node at which the connection is specified.

-Coefficient from node to reservoir, greater than zero.
-If you compare the reservoir equation to the gate or other orifice equation you will find that the reservoir coefficient actually folds several quantities into one parameter: a flow efficiency (between zero and one) and a area of flow.
+- COEF_IN: Coefficient from node to reservoir, greater than zero.
+If you compare the reservoir equation to the gate or other orifice equation, you will find that the reservoir coefficient actually folds several quantities into one parameter: a flow efficiency (between zero and one) and an area of flow.
 If you have an observation of the area normal to flow, the coefficient should be some fraction of this aperture.

 Table Info